 Not only does learning to roll help to alleviate the usual nervousness associated with being “trapped” upside-down in a kayak, it is obviously highly practical.

 If you can roll back up, you won’t be swimming every time you lose your balance.
 This is a massive advantage when learning to paddle.
 We offer evening rolling classes at Canterbury Kayaking, and spaces often sell out quickly.

 This is probably the most exciting aspect of taking on the Coast to Coast Race for the first time.
 Your first experience with grade 2 whitewater will be thrilling, and challenging.

 Many places around New Zealand offer a Grade 2 Course for Coast to Coast, and not all are created equal.
 Most providers have differing philosophies on what skills or experiences are of most benefit to you in this early stage.
 Due to this, program designs and layouts can be vastly different from one another when comparing providers.

-What will make the biggest difference to your overall success on race-day is how much quality river training you do after certification is complete.
+Remember, the thing that will make the biggest difference to your overall success on race-day is how much quality river training you do after certification is complete.